Want to learn how to make money online with Google?

 For the sidebar, I like to have a 300 x 250 image only banner or you can also use a 320 x 280, it will depend on how wide is your sidebar.
 Other people prefer to add a larger banner here, such as 300 x 600 and I just think is not needed since the banner was already visible and there is no need to affect the user experience.

-You’ve probably seen “Viral Nova” since they are one of the most popular viral sites in the United States, indeed their current Alexa ranking is 9,574 in the US, and 20,094 worldwide, so they should really know better how to earn money online.
+You’ve probably seen “Viral Nova” since they are one of the most popular viral sites in the United States, indeed their current Alexa ranking is 9,574 in the US, and 20,094 worldwide, so they should really know better how to make money online with Google.
 As you can see they also use a responsive ad unit below the menu and it seems like they prioritize the email subscribers rather than ad clicks in the sidebar, which in my opinion is a wise decision.

 Ads inside of content: